 Tintern Abbey Walks: Where is Tintern Abbey?

 Tintern Abbey walks are exceptionally scenic.
-The proof is in the pudding; the Wye Valley is a designated Area of Outstanding Natural Beauty, which is a fancy title only given to the most impressive landscapes geologically, historically, and scenery-wise.
+The proof is in the pudding; the Wye Valley is a designated Area of Outstanding Natural Beauty, which is a title only given to the most impressive landscapes in the United Kingdom.

-Tintern Abbey is located in the village of Tintern, which has a population of only 853 and could be considered as an offbeat travel destination.
-Aside from a couple of pubs, tea rooms, guesthouses, and a visitor’s centre with shops, a tea room, and a tavern at Abbey Mill in the centre of the village, there’s not much else.
+The village only has a population of 853.
+Aside from a couple of pubs, tea rooms, a visitor’s centre and the adorable Abbey Mill venue, there’s not much else.

-The River Wye runs through Tintern on its journey through the Wye Valley.
+The River Wye passes through Tintern.
 The river forms the border between Monmouthshire and Gloucestershire, making the walks around Tintern easy to get to for anyone residing in England or Wales.

 How to Get to Tintern Abbey Walks